Carreau/jupyter-book/notebook-extensions.md

 # Notebook extensions

-Notebook extensions, or plugins allow end user to highly control the behavior and the appeareance of the Notebook application.
+Notebook extensions, or plugins, allow the end user to highly control the behavior and the appeareance of the Notebook application.

-Extensions capability can highly vary from beeing able to load notebook files from [Google Drive](https://github.com/jupyter/jupyter-drive), or PostGresSql server, Presenting Notebook in the form of Slideshow, or by just adding a convenient button or keyboard shortcut for an action the user is often doing.
+Extensions capability can highly vary from being able to load notebook files from [Google Drive](https://github.com/jupyter/jupyter-drive), or PostGresSql server, presenting the Notebook in the form of Slideshow, or by just adding a convenient button or keyboard shortcut for an action the user is often doing.

-The way we write Jupyter/IPython is to provide the minimal sensible default, with easy access to configuration for extension to modify behavior.
+The way we write Jupyter/IPython is to provide the minimal sensible default, with easy access to configuration for extensions to modify behavior.

-Extensions can be composed of many pieces, but you will mostly find a Javascript part that live on the frontend side (ie, the Browser, written in Javascript), and a part that live on the server side (written in Python).
-We will, in a first time mostly focus on the Javascript side.
+Extensions can be composed of many pieces, but you will mostly find a Javascript part that lives on the frontend side (ie, the Browser, written in Javascript), and a part that lives on the server side (written in Python).
+We will, for a first time, mostly focus on the Javascript side.

-A large number of repo exist here and there on the internet, and we haven't taken the time to write a Jupyter Store (yet), to make extension easily installable.
-Well I suppose this can be done as an extension, and your research on the web will probably show that it can be done, but we will still focus on the old manual way of installing extension to learn how things works, because that's why you are here right ?
+A large number of repos exist here and there on the internet and we haven't taken the time to write a Jupyter Store (yet) to make extensions easily installable.
+Well I suppose this can be done as an extension, and your research on the web will probably show that it can be done, but we will still focus on the old manual way of installing extensions to learn how things work because that's why you are here right ?

-Ok, so here are link to some active repos, with extensions:
+Here are links to some active repos with extensions:

- - https://github.com/ipython-contrib/IPython-notebook-extensions – check out the rigth branch dependsing on your version of IPython.
-If you are using IPython 3.x you most likely want extension from the 3.x branch.
+ - https://github.com/ipython-contrib/IPython-notebook-extensions – check out the right branch depending on your version of IPython.
+If you are using IPython 3.x you most likely want extensions from the 3.x branch.
- - https://bitbucket.org/ipre/calico/ look in the notebook/nbextesion folder.
+ - https://bitbucket.org/ipre/calico/ look in the notebook/nbextension folder.

-Ok, let's go.
-I've made a minimal extension for you in extensions, link or move it over into:
+I've made a minimal extension for you in extensions.
+Link or move it over into:

 ```bash
 $ ls ~/.ipython/nbextensions/
 hello-scipy.js
 ```

-Ok, so now let's open a notebook and configure it to load the extension automatically.
+Now let's open a notebook and configure it to load the extension automatically.
-In a new notebook, or the one I provides with a reminder of the instructions, open the developer console and enter the following:
+In a new notebook, or the one I provided with a reminder of the instructions, open the developer console and enter the following: